ryanrichard19/BookSubscriptions/README.md

 - added a book listing component with interaction to the API service

 ### Still to do
-- When clicking the subscribe button check if user is logged in - If no redirect the user to the login page - if yes a pop up confirmation should to confirm subscription
+- When clicking the subscribe button check if user is logged in - If no redirect the user to the login page - if yes a pop up confirmation should confirm subscription
 - When logged in the user should be able to unsubscribe from a book.
 When clicking this button a pop up confirmation should appear to confirm this.
 - Clean-up of front end to make it prettier